The Clear Edge

 • How: Rebuild sales page, add case study video, implement urgency mechanism

-Implementation took 6 weeks (within protected fence time from Article 15).
+Implementation took 6 weeks (within protected fence time from The Time Fence).
 New conversion rate: 31%.

 Revenue math: